words you don’t learn in evening class

 • on ne va pas se mettre la rate au court bouillon.
 Literally “we won’t put the spleen in the stew”.
 In other words we won’t make a song and dance over it.

 • ca me casse la tête.
 Literally “it breaks my head”.
-In other words, it does my head in.
+Or, it does my head in.

 • je ne suis pas très sucre.
 Literally “I am not very sugar”.
 We’d say “I haven’t got a sweet tooth”.